mddazure/azure-vwan-microhack/README.md

 *Propagating* means that the Connection's destinations are entered into this Routing table: the table learns the Connection's routes.

-The None Route table is also present for each Hub; traffic from Connections Associated with this Route table is not dropped.
+The None Route table is also present for each Hub; traffic from Connections Associated with this Route table is dropped.